golmschenk/qusi/docs/source/tutorials/basic_transit_identification_with_prebuilt_components.rst

 Downloading the dataset
 -----------------------

 The next thing we'll do is download a dataset of light curves that include cases both with and without transiting planets.
 To do this, run the example script at ``examples/download_spoc_transit_light_curves``.
 For now, don't worry about how each part of the code works.
-You can run the script with:
+You can run the script with

 .. code:: sh

     python examples/download_spoc_transit_light_curves.py

 The main thing to know is that this will create a ``data`` directory within the project directory and within that will be a ``spoc_transit_experiment`` directory, referring to the data for the experiment of finding transiting planets within the TESS SPOC data.
 This will further contain 3 directories.
 One for train data, one for validation data, and one for test data.
 Within each of those, it will create a ``positive`` directory, that will hold the light curves with transits, and a ``negative`` directory, that will hold the light curves without transits.
-So the project directory tree now looks like:
+So the project directory tree now looks like

 .. code::